CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Assessor Deployment Guide.md

 Once the authentication token is generated in CIS-CAT Pro Dashboard, it MUST be copied into this setting in order for the upload functionality to work.

+**NOTE:** By default there is a user named apiuser which has ROLE_API.
+The default password for this user is @apiuser123.
+In order to generate the token correctly, you must:

+ 1. Login once as the apiuser and reset the temporary default password.
+ 2. Login as an administrator and navigate to the user management page for the apiuser.
+ 3. Generate the token using the new password you assigned to the apiuser.

 Line 118:

 	SET Benchmark=CIS_Microsoft_Windows_Server_2003_Benchmark_v3.1.0-xccdf.xml